Policies and Procedures

 Do not use the word No without ensuring you fully explain to the child the reason why it was unsafe or inappropriate for the child to continue their actions.

 Once Parents have been shown around the nursery a staff member explains that they can call at any time to discuss any concerns.
-If the family requires a space they are asked to complete an application form.
+If the family requires a space, they are asked to complete an application form.
 Bookings are made on a first come first served basis.

 Parent/carers come to the nursery with the child to complete information sheets.
-We encourage the parents to attend visits where they live their child for lengthening periods of time to a maximum of 2 hours.
+We encourage the parents to attend visits where they leave their child for lengthening periods of time to a maximum of 2 hours.

-It is normal practice to have a minimum or three visits however we offer extended pre-start package to cater for all children
+It is normal practice to have a minimum or three visits however we offer extended pre-start package to cater for all children.

 *Accessibility plan available on request